markt-de/puppet-rspamd/README.md

 It does, however, not configure the systems beyond the upstream defaults.

-This module is intended to work with Puppet 4.10, 5 and 6, and has been tested with Rspamd 1.6.3 on Ubuntu 16.04 as well as Rspamd 2.5.0 on CentOS 7.
+This module is intended to work with Puppet 4.10, 5 and 6, and has been tested with Rspamd versions from 1.6.3 to at least 2.5.0 on Ubuntu 16.04 and CentOS 7.
 Patches to support other setups are welcome.

+Please note that while all versions starting from 1.6.3 should still be supported, this module is intended to be run with the latest version of Rspamd, and compatibility with older versions will not be tested for new releases.

 ## Setup